Wolfram-180/Bachelor-Computer-Science/README.md

 Semester 5 - in process:
 ![Semester 5](semester_5.png)

-Semester 4 - all exams done, awaiting results:
+Semester 4 - all passed:
 ![Semester 4](semester_4.png)

 Semester 3 - all passed: